caseif/Argus/README.md

 # Argus Game Engine

-Argus is a 2D game engine written in C++11 and built on OpenGL and SDL 2.
+Argus is a 2D game engine written in C++11 and built on OpenGL/OpenGLES and SDL 2.

 ### Features

-Argus features a modular engine architecture which allows features to be enabled as needed.
-Furthermore, it offers great ease in expanding, as new modules can be integrated into the engine with little effort.
-The current stock modules are as
+Argus features a modular architecture which allows features to be enabled as needed.
+The modular engine is also highly extensible, as new modules can be distributed alongside the base library and loaded at runtime automatically.
-follows:

 | Layer | Name | Description |
 | --- | --- | :-- |